Thursday, January 2, 2025

 A red maple leaf is the prominent feature of the Canadian national flag, so it is not surprising that the gardens of Rideau Hall had numerous maple trees (some even planted by U.S. government officials).
 One of the maple leaves even "posed" for its photograph!

-From our motorcoach I snapped this photo of the War Memorial Museum in Ottawa.
-The windows on the side of the building represent the dots and dashes of the Morse Code, with a phrase to remember those soldiers who fought for their country.
+From our motorcoach I snapped this photo of the War Memorial Museum (www.warmuseum.ca) in Ottawa.
+The windows on the side of the building represent the dots and dashes of the Morse Code, with a phrase to say, "Lest we forget".

 Originally, Ottawa was named after Colonel John By, and the Byward Cafe is a reference to his name.

-I happened to be in Ottawa on Orange Shirt Day, also called Day of Remembrance, which is a national holiday in Canada.
+I happened to be in Ottawa on Orange Shirt Day (www.orangeshirtday.org), also called "National Day for Truth and Reconciliation", which is a national holiday in Canada.

 In 2024, there was a special emphasis on remembering the children of First Nations people who had been sent away to boarding schools, but never returned home.